-Project teams may provide cost share in the form of cash or in-kind contributions.
 Cost share may be provided by the prime recipient, subrecipients, or third parties (entities that do not have a role in performing the scope of work).
 Vendors/contractors may not provide cost share.
-Any partial donation of goods or services is considered a discount and is not allowable.
+Any partial donation of goods or services is considered a discount and is not allowable as cost share.